 When are Water and Sewer bills due?

 Bills are due by the 18th of the month.
-Accounts that are not paid by the 18th will receive a $5.00 late fee and a delinquent notice will be issued.
+Accounts that are not paid by the 18th will receive a late fee equal to 2% of the outstanding balance (minimum charge: $5.00) and a delinquent notice will be issued.

 When will my water be disconnected for nonpayment?